tadams42/sokoenginepy/docs/development.rst

 -------------------------------------------------------

 graph-tool_ is `Boost Graph Library`_ based graph package.
-Since it is not instalable via pip, it is left as optional dependency: if sokoenginepy detects it, it will use it instead of default NetworkX_.
+Since it is not installable via pip, it is left as optional dependency: if sokoenginepy detects it, it will use it instead of default NetworkX_.
 To install graph-tool_ do the
 following: